 Purpose

-This proposal describes how savings goals could be set for the MT Administrator (MTA).
+This proposal describes how savings goals could be set for market transformation initiatives.

 Proposal

-The Working Group recommends that savings goals should be set based on the following parameters:
+The Working Group recommends that savings goals be set at the MTI level for now.

-Goals for the MTA will be set

-Option A: at the “portfolio” level (for savings and other goals)

-Option B: at the MTI level (for savings and other goals)

-Option A: Portfolio goals will be based on the set of initiatives in the portfolio.

-The CPUC, MTA and MT Advisory Board (MTAB) will work together to set the goals based on the initiatives operating in the portfolio.
-These goals will be set based on the MT portion of savings, and may take into account the level of risk taken on by the set of initiatives, some of which might be highly risky and therefore may not be successful.

-Goals will be set once a sizeable number of initiatives have been approved by Tier II Advice Letter.

-Goals will reflect savings over the long term, with annual reporting of progress.

-----------------------------------

-MTI Goals if Implementor is a California Program Administrator: In the case of an MTI being implemented by a Program Administrator (PA), such as one of the IOUs, the MTI’s costs and benefits will not be counted towards the EE portfolio goals, since the MTIs exist outside the Rolling Portfolio (see Staff Proposal).
-The goal achievements for that MTI will count toward any goals set for the MTA, and MTI cost effectiveness can be calculatedly cleanly and separately from Rolling Portfolio cost effectiveness.
-When reporting total California savings, for example when reporting to the CEC or legislature, no portion of MTI savings will be reported under Rolling Portfolio achievements.

-Option B: Setting Goals at the MTI Level

-Several members of the working group, including PG&E, …, do not agree that there should be a portfolio-level savings goal and believe that savings goals are only useful at the MTI level.
-In addition, this group was concerned that setting an MTA portfolio-level savings goal, other than by summing selected MTI bid-specific goals, has the potential of creating a host of problems for the MTA and Commission policymakers could have adverse and unintended consequences on decisions made on administration of the program.
+Savings goals should be set at the MTI level for the foreseeable future.
+Setting an MTA portfolio-level savings goal, other than by summing selected MTI bid-specific goals, has the potential of creating a host of problems for the MTA and Commission policymakers could have adverse and unintended consequences on decisions made on administration of the program.

 In D.19-12-021, the CPUC agrees that MTIs are “designed to ‘wrap around,’ in many cases, existing interventions in particular markets, in order to fill gaps and form a complete approach to transforming that particular market. (p.
 73).
 The CPUC also states, “In general, we prefer that individual MTIs set goals at the time that they are formulated, with goals generally incremental to the other energy efficiency resource acquisition goals, because the MTIs should be going after savings that could not be achieved within the normal portfolio.”